atremblay/obsidian-math/Ordinary differential equations/Solutions/Undetermined Coefficient.md

 ### Case 1
 No term of $Q(x)$ is the same as a term of $y_h$ .
 In this case a particular solution $y_p$ will be a linear combination of the terms in $Q(x)$ and **all of its linearly independant derivatives**.
 That's why the terms must have a finite number of derivatives.
 If the number of derivatives is infinite then we need [[Variation of Parameters]].

+> [!Todo]
+> After a few weeks, the previous paragraph makes no sense.
+Why should $Q$ have finite number of derivatives?

 ### Case 2
 $Q(x)$ contains a term which, ignoring constant coefficients, is $x^k$ times a term $u(x)$ of $y_h$, where $k \geq 0$.
 In $y_p$ will then be a linear combination of $x^{k+1}u(x)$ and **all it's linearly independant derivatives** (ignoring constant coefficients).
 If in addition $Q(x)$ contains terms which belong to [[Undetermined Coefficient#Case 1|Case 1]], then the proper terms called for by this case must be included in $y_p$.